Modern Katana Use: From Martial Arts to Collectible Art

 Different Types of Modern Katanas

-Choosing a katana today depends on how you plan to use it.
-Here are the main categories:
+Choosing a katana in 2025 depends entirely on how you plan to use it.
+Here are the main categories available:

 1. Decorative or Display Katanas

-These are made for aesthetic appeal.
-They often feature beautiful scabbards and ornate tsubas.
-They are perfect for decoration, gifts, or photoshoots, but not designed for cutting.
+These are crafted primarily for aesthetic appeal, often featuring beautiful scabbards, ornate tsubas, and detailed fittings.
+They are perfect for home decoration, gifts, or photography, but are not designed for cutting or martial arts practice.

 Browse our Mini Katana Collection